-- ZZ Plants love bright, indirect light but can tolerate lower light as well.
+- ZZ Plants love bright, indirect light but can also tolerate lower light.
 My ZZ plant is growing like a weed in my bright bathroom.

-- ZZ Plants can thrive in artificial light, which makes them an excellent plant for offices or rooms with zero natural light.
+- ZZ Plants can thrive in artificial light, which makes them excellent plants for offices or rooms with zero natural light.